dtnewby/Portfolio_One/README.md

-# Second Assignment: Web API: Code Quiz
+# Second Assignment: Advanced CSS: Portfolio

 # Description
 The objective of this assignment was to create a portfolio linking to the other projects that I had worked on.
 It uses the Flex-box layout of CSS.
 This allows it to respond seamlessly to the browser being resized.